michaeljsteel/NumBAT/docs/source/lit_ex.rst

 .. figure:: images/lit_examples/lit_01-gain_spectra-logy.png
    :width: 10cm

-   |NUMBAT| gain spectrum on semilogy axis.
+   |NUMBAT| gain spectrum on logy axis.

 The optical fundamental fields are in close agreement with values for the effective index of :math:`n_\text{eff}=1.2710` (|NUMBAT|) and 1.2748 (paper).